 In other words, this view proposes that reality depends on how our minds perceive and make sense of the world.

 This philosophical standpoint theorizes that reality is composed of both physical and non-physical substances.
 Dualism posits that the body is physical, while the mind is not, treating mind and body as separate entities.

-This worldview was developed by Rene Descartes during the 16th century, widely influencing modern science and compartmentalizing the study of body and mind.
+This worldview was developed by Rene Descartes during the 16th century, widely influencing modern science and compartmentalizing the study of body and mind (Descartes, 1960).

-Dualism has evolved from views proposing that mind and body exist independently from one another without interaction, to acknowledging a causal relationship between both.
+Dualism has evolved from views proposing that mind and body exist independently from one another without interaction, to ones that acknowledge a causal relationship between both.